I travel light; as light, that is, as a man can travel who will still carry his body around because of its sentimental value.

 The oft-suggested trick of separating individual clothing items with the use of plastic dry-cleaning bags or tissue paper helps to reduce wrinkling (by reducing friction), but does nothing about the creases.

-Another popular suggestion, that of rolling clothing, reduces — though does not eliminate — the number of folds (thus creases), but usually increases wrinkling.
-This is why the sample photos of such usage typically show T-shirts and other soft knit garments that are easily packed in any case.
+Another popular suggestion, that of rolling clothing, slightly reduces — though certainly does not eliminate — the number of folds (thus creases), but usually increases wrinkling.
+Typically, sample photos of such usage show T-shirts and other soft knit garments (that are easily packed in any case), because trying this with a dress shirt or linen jacket makes clear the absurdity of the approach.
 (It is also commonly claimed that this method saves space, ignoring the reality that cylindrical objects occupy more space than equivalent rectilinear ones, not less!)

 And at least two companies sell "packing folder" systems, which include a folding board and a sort of wrapper/sleeve to envelop the pile of folded garments.
 These companies carefully avoid explaining exactly how this is supposed to reduce creases or wrinkles, which is understandable, as this approach is simply a more expensive way to do folding and stacking, taking up extra space and weight as well!